AI Screenr

 Three steps from job posting to ranked shortlist

-The AI Screenr workflow at a glance — no integration, no scheduling.
+The AI Screenr workflow in summary — no integration, no scheduling.

 1